---

 python -m pip install Django

-folder, create a Django project named hello_django
+Inside the `hello-django` folder, create a Django project named `hello_django`:

 django-admin startproject hello_django .